Muhammad-Owais635/Muhammad-Owais635.github.io/_pages/about.md

 For more info
 ------
-For more information or research collaboration you can contact me at: abbas.qaixer@gmail.com OR qaiser.cs@uet.edu.pk
+For more information you can contact me at: muhammad.owais@kics.edu.pk